mduchoslav/Brassicaceae_orthology/Orthofinder_Brassicaceae_2.md

 # Preparation of protein sequences - Brassicaceae 1

-Here I descrie the preparation of the data for the first run, then in th next section I add the data for the second run.
+Here I describe the preparation of the data for the first run, then in the next section, I will add the data for the second run.

 ### Folders etc.